jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 `G-B-D-F` is G7,
 etc.

+The spaces on the treble staff represent the notes `F-A-C-E`.

 {% include figure.html
-    caption="Notes on staff lines."
+    caption="Notes on staff spaces."
-    url="/assets/figures/staff-notation/staff-EGBDF.svg"
+    url="/assets/figures/staff-notation/staff-FACE.svg"
     class="collapse"
 %}

-The spaces on the treble staff represent the notes `F-A-C-E`.

 The spaces are also separated by thirds, like triad chords.